TudorTacal/CV/README.md

 **Edil Real Estate** (September 2013 to July 2014)
 *Real Estate Consultant*
 * Offered consultancy to my clients and helped them to choose the best option from the available alternatives according to their requirements and budget.
-* Prospecting for leads and properties, educating customers and performing market valuation analysis were all on the agenda.
-* My biggest achievement was to sell a commercial space in the heart of the city, valued at 180.000 euros which represented a significant amount for that market at that time.

 ## Interests